intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/eng_period.md

 # Column families and qualifiers

-Column familes are based on categorical periods as summarised in the table below.
+Column familes are based on categorical periods which are summarised in the table below.

 The table also lists the type of data contained in each column family.

-Note that there is no `SECOND` column family.

-- This is because the smallest aggregation period for a row is a 1 minute.
+Note that there is no `SECOND` column family (the smallest aggregation period for a row is a 1 minute).

 Column family   | Column qualifiers-PMS     | Column qualifiers-MPPT    | Column qualifiers-Inverter
 ---             | ---                       | ---                       | ---